RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 The table seq_lengths.txt can then be visualized as a heatmap using Matt Johnson's script gene.recovery.heatmap.R, also available in the HybPiper directory.
 Just open the script in R and follow the instructions at the beginning of the script.

-Alternative: the **max_overlap** R script estimates capture coverage of target sequences from the output of get_seq_lengths.py by calculating three statistics - representedness = proportion of species/genes for which sequences were obtained completeness = proportion of target sequence obtained for each species/gene evenness = how evenly the sequence lengths are distributed across species/genes, adapted from a measure of species evenness (Pielou EC.
-1966.
-The measurement of diversity in different types of biological collections.
-J Theor Biol 13: 131-144.)
+As an alternative to estimate the capture success, the **max_overlap** R script calculates three statistics using the output of the get_seq_lengths.py script:
+- representedness = proportion of species and genes for which sequences were obtained
+- completeness = proportion of each target sequence obtained for each species
+- evenness = measure of how evenly the sequence lengths are distributed across species and genes.
+This is adapted from a measure of species evenness descrcibed in [Pielou, 1966](https://www.sciencedirect.com/science/article/pii/0022519366900130).
-It also generates a csv which you can then open in a spreadsheet programme of your choice and create a heatmap with appropriate conditonal formatting.
+This script also generates a csv file which you can open in a spreadsheet programme of your choice to create a heatmap with appropriate conditonal formatting.

 ### Number of reads ON/OFF target
 See Matt Johnson's script hybpiper_stats.py